 A lot of these substrate words are connected with the sea, and it makes me think about some of the places in Scotland I have visited, where one can find shell middens from the Mesolithic era.
 Shellfish and the sea were obviously very important to those people, and it makes me wonder, how much of their culture is still in the Goidelic languages, and in their traditions about the land?

 Many of the shells on these middens are limpets.
 'Limpet' is bàirneach in Scottish Gaelic; there is also an interesting word for 'cow fetter', buarach.
 This word also meant 'stomach of limpet' too (from Am Faclair Beag).
-Now, curiously, one of these shell middens is called Sìthean (fairy mound) Bhùraich Bharaich.
+Now, curiously, one of these shell middens is called Sìthean (sidhe mound) Bhùraich Bharaich.
 The first word is bùrach, a mess or heap, which seems to have a rather wide range of meanings, like several of these unusual words.
 The wide range of meanings might be suggestive of unknown patterns, present in the meaning of words across dialects.

 This midden is on the island of Oronsay, and I wonder if the musicalness of this name is in memory of the folk beliefs of these early people.
 The sea was very important to the Mesolithic people, and building these mounds, and spreading the shells could have conveyed a ritualistic meaning, to a sea deity perhaps?

 Limpets and other shells on the surface of a shell midden, a Mesolithic rubbish dump and/or ritual site on the island of Oronsay. (photo by Linden Pentecost)